anvetsu/reo/docs/tut.md

 <a name="jvm"></a>
 ## Integration with the JVM

-Motto runs on top of the Java Virtual Machine and integrates with it seamlessly.
+Reo runs on top of the Java Virtual Machine and integrates with it seamlessly.
-Motto code is compiled to Java bytecode on the fly and can take advantage of JIT compilation.
+Reo code is compiled to Java bytecode on the fly and can take advantage of JIT compilation.

 Functionality offered by the host platform is accessed in two ways,
  - through Clojure function calls